Today's energy market

 Clean Energy watch

 Solar, fuel cells, and renewables-utility hybrids trade as energy on every exchange — but their drivers are rates and policy, not oil.
-Tracked separately as a relative-performance strip.
+Tracked as a relative-performance strip vs XLE so the rotation in/out is visible without conflating it with traditional energy sentiment.

 Clean